vorce/forvillelser/posts/2019-05-17T16:51:36Z-lasso-a-phoenix-liveview-app-running-on-gigalixir.md

 Nothing exciting here.
 Standard phoenix project, without ecto since I don't want a database for this: `mix phx.new --no-ecto lasso`

-After that I followed the instructions for adding LiveView in its [README](https://github.com/phoenixframework/phoenix_live_view#installation).
+After that I followed the instructions for adding LiveView from its [README](https://github.com/phoenixframework/phoenix_live_view#installation).

 ### Main pieces

 I quickly realize I needed a couple of different components:

-1. A way to create a new, unique URL destination (with TTL) that can accept HTTP requests
+1. A way to create a new, unique URL destination (that expires) which can accept HTTP requests
 2. A page that you can share to view those requests as they come in
 3. Some sort of state of historic requests per destination (sliding window of some size)